AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 1. If all the fields in step #1 match, your `Legacy Resource Estimates` information is now duplicated in the `Resource Budgeting` section of the Business Case.

-1. You are now ready to use the `Resource Budgeting` section of the Business Case and the `Resource Planner` as your Resource Management tools in `Workfront`.
+1. You are now ready to use the `Resource Budgeting` section of the Business Case and the `Resource Planner` as your Resource Management tools in Workfront.

 1. Repeat the process described in this article for all the projects whose resources you want to budget using the new tools.
 1. If some of the fields do not match, start the process from the beginning and ensure all your prerequisites are met for managing your resources in the Resource Budgeting section.